KordingLab/hilbert-constrained-gradient-descent/README.md

 ### What is 'Hilbert-Constriction'?

-We know that SGD implicitly constricts the movement traveled *in parameter space* every step, and that this is good for optimization.
-We don't care about the parameters *per se*, but rather the input-output function itself.
-What we would like to do is limit the change in function space each step.
+Gradient descent takes the step with the largest decrease in loss for a fixed (small) distance in parameter space.
+But we don't care about the parameters *per se*, but rather the input-output function itself.
+What we would like to do take the step with the largest decrease in loss for a fixed (small) distance in function space.
+That is, perform gradient descent in function space.

+The way we actually do this is by pitting two factors against each other: on each step, we try to maximally decrease the loss while minimally moving in function space.

 There are many ways of defining a function space, and thus many ways of defining function distances.
 If you choose the KL divergence between two output distributions as your measure of distance, it turns out that regularizing this notion of